cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

    u32str(lms_algorithm_type) || u32str(otstype) || I || T[1]
 ~~~

-An LMS signature consists of four elements: the number of the leaf
+As specified in {{HASHSIG}}, the LMS signature consists of four elements:
-associated with the LM-OTS signature, an LM-OTS signature as
+the number of the leaf associated with the LM-OTS signature, an LM-OTS
-described in {{lmots}}, a typecode indicating the particular LMS
+signature as described in {{lmots}}, a typecode indicating the particular
-algorithm, and an array of values that is associated with the path
+LMS algorithm, and an array of values that is associated with the path
-through the tree from the leaf associated with the LM-OTS signature
+through the tree from the leaf associated with the LM-OTS signature to
-to the root.
-The array of values contains the siblings of the nodes
-on the path from the leaf to the root but does not contain the nodes
-on the path itself.
-The array for a tree with height h will have h
-values.
-The first value is the sibling of the leaf, the next value
-is the sibling of the parent of the leaf, and so on up the path to
 the root.
+The array of values contains the siblings of the nodes on the
+path from the leaf to the root but does not contain the nodes on the path
+itself.
+The array for a tree with height h will have h values.
+The
+first value is the sibling of the leaf, the next value is the sibling of
+the parent of the leaf, and so on up the path to the root.

 The four elements of the LMS signature value can be summarized as: